List of Top 6 Open Source Load Balancers

 Katran is an open-source load balancer developed by Facebook.
 It was specially designed as other load balancers could not handle the network load coming from the huge servers of Facebook’s website and application.

 This load balancer is also based on Linux.
-Also, Katran only works on direct service response mode.
+Also, Katran only works in direct service response mode.

 Pen

-Pen is an open-source load balancing solution that caters TCP and UDC protocols.
+Pen is an open-source load-balancing solution that caters to TCP and UDC protocols.
 Its specialty is that it uses multiple servers to manage the load, but these servers work as one.

 This helps Pen in increasing the performance of the server, which gives it high scalability.

-Also, if in case Pen detected that the server is not available, then it automatically starts scanning for the accessible server, thus providing uninterrupted performance.
+Also, if the Pen detects that the server is not available, then it automatically starts scanning for the accessible server, thus providing uninterrupted performance.

 This helps the developers at Pen to manage the applications even if the server is down for maintenance.